 Who am I?
 Who are you?
 Most of what we know about each other is constructed and conveyed through language.
-This course provides linguistic and theoretical tools for analyzing spoken discourse.
+This course provides linguistic and theoretical tools for analysing spoken discourse.
 Students will be able to explore their own interests in the research literature on identity categories (such as genders and ethnicities; activities like gaming; workplaces like medical practices) through reading and written assignments.

 |Paper title||Interaction and Identity in Context|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - LING 111 or LING 112

 - Arts and Music

 View more information on the Department of English and Linguistics website